 Strategic Environmental Objectives (SEOs) are methodological measures developed from policies that generally govern environmental protection objectives established at international, Community or Member State level e.g. the environmental protection objectives of various European Directives that have been transposed into Irish law and that are required to be implemented.
-The SEOs are set out under a range of topics and are used as standards against which the provisions of the Draft Plan and the alternatives are evaluated in order to help identify which provisions would be likely to result in significant environmental effects and where such effects would be likely to occur, if - in the case of adverse effects - unmitigated.
+The SEOs are set out under a range of topics and are used as standards against which the provisions of the Plan and the alternatives are evaluated in order to help identify which provisions would be likely to result in significant environmental effects and where such effects would be likely to occur, if - in the case of adverse effects - unmitigated.

-Environmental Strategic Environmental Objectives Component Biodiversity, B1: To contribute towards compliance with the Habitats and Birds Directives with regard to the protection of Flora and European Sites and Annexed habitats and species 13 Fauna B2: To contribute towards compliance with Article 10 of the Habitats Directive with regard to the management of features of the landscape which - by virtue of their linear and continuous structure or their function act as stepping stones (designated or not) - are of major importance for wild fauna and flora and essential for the migration, dispersal and genetic exchange of wild species B3: To contribute towards avoidance of significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites 14 and to ensure compliance with the Wildlife Acts 1976-2010 with regard to the protection of species listed on Schedule 5 of the principal Act Population PHH1: To contribute towards the protection of populations and human health from exposure to incompatible and Human landuses Health Soil S1: To minimise land take and loss to extent of soil resource Water W1: To contribute towards the maintenance and improvement, where possible, of the quality and status of surface waters W2: To contribute towards maintaining and improving, where possible, the chemical and quantitative status of groundwaters W3: To contribute towards compliance with the provisions of the Flood Risk Management Guidelines Air and Climatic Factors AC1: To contribute towards climate adaptation and mitigation Material Assets M1: For development to be served with adequate and appropriate waste water treatment and drinking water that does not present a danger to health M2: To contribute towards the protection of public assets and infrastructure that relating to settlements, recreation and leisure, transport, utilities and marine areas and fisheries M3: To reduce waste volumes, minimise waste to landfill and increase recycling and reuse Cultural Heritage CH1: To contribute towards the protection of archaeological heritage including entries to the Record of Monuments and Places and/or their context CH2: To contribute towards the protection of architectural heritage including entries to the Records of Protected Structures and Architectural Conservation Areas and their context Landscape L1: To avoid conflicts with the appropriate protection of statutory designations relating to the landscape, including those included in the land use plans of Clare and Galway County Councils
+Table 3.1 Strategic Environmental Objectives, Indicators and Targets tegic Environmental Objectives, Indicators and Targets Environmental Strategic Environmental Objectives Component Biodiversity, BFF1: To contribute towards compliance with the Habitats and Birds Directives with regard to the protection of Flora and European Sites and Annexed habitats and species 13 Fauna B2: To contribute towards compliance with Article 10 of the Habitats Directive with regard to the of features of the landscape which - by virtue of their linear and continuous structure or their function act as stepping stones (designated or not) - are of major importance for wild fauna and flora and essential for the migration, dispersal and genetic exchange of wild species B3: To contribute towards avoidance of significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites 14 and to ensure compliance with the Wildlife Acts 1976-2010 with regard to the protection of species listed on Schedule 5 of the principal Act Population PHH1: To contribute towards the protection of populations and human health from exposure to incompatible and Human landuses Health Soil S1: To minimise land take and loss to extent of soil resource Water W1: To contribute towards the maintenance and improvement, where possible, of the quality and status of surface waters W2: To contribute towards maintaining and improving, where possible, the chemical and quantitative status of groundwaters W3: To contribute towards compliance with the provisions of the Flood Risk Management Guide Air and AC1: To contribute towards climate adaptation and mitigation Climatic Factors Material M1: For development to be served with adequate and appropriate critical infrastructure with sufficient capacity Assets (drinking water, waste water, waste and transport) that does not present a danger to human health M2: To contribute towards the protection of public assets and infrastructure, including that recreation and leisure, transport, utilities and marine areas and fisheries M3: To reduce waste volumes, minimise waste to landfill and increase recycling and reuse Cultural CH1: To contribute towards the protection of archaeological heritage including entries to the Record of Heritage Monuments and Places and/or their context CH2: To contribute towards the protection of architectural heritage including entries to the Protected Structures and Architectural Conservation Areas and their context Landscape L1: To avoid conflicts with the appropriate protection of statutory designations relating to the including those included in the land use plans of Clare and Galway County Councils